-- Device Reconfiguration: The use of a standardized interface to communicate with the sensors greatly reduces the need for device as well as system reconfiguration.
+- Software Support: The ACE architecture software is perhaps the most critical software component of the system.
+ACE provided authentication, authorization and secure communication services.
+The other major software component was the IEEE 1451 library.
+IEEE 1451 enabled future extensibility of supported sensors with minimum software developmental effort.
+However, integrating the IEEE 1451 library into the ACE architecture required significant effort.
+We expect that similar effort levels will be required if we wish to integrate other sensor interface standards into the system.
+A convenient improvement will be to enhance the system to support these standards as simple plug-in modules, so that deployment of this architecture is simplified and rapid. - Device Reconfiguration: The use of a standardized interface to communicate with the sensors greatly reduces the need for device as well as system reconfiguration.
 The IEEE 1451-compliant sensors are also called smart transducers they have the ability for self-identification, and can be configured during service start-up.
 Sensors can be reconfigured, added or removed from the system with great ease. - Device Naming/Addressing: The use of the regional database in the developed architecture ensures that the addresses or names assigned to the devices only have local significance.
 This greatly simplifies the addressing or naming of the devices.
 If the sensors are moved to a different location, then the corresponding entry in the regional database will be updated, and (possibly) the device will be assigned a new address. - Hardware Support: For our implementation, we entirely used COTS wireless sensor components (motes), which are not only affordable, but also easy to deploy.
 The limiting factor of motes is that it requires programming using NesC in the TinyOS platform.
-A more attractive alternative could be to use SunSpots [28] or gumstix [29] that allow for programming in Java.
+A more attractive alternative could be to use SunSpots [26] or gumstix [27] that allow for programming in Java.
 We are currently exploring these technologies as possible wireless sensor network building components.